hejtmy/ib-psych/content/activities/forer-effect/index.md

 ## Discussion

 Before the discussion, give students the option to "guess" what this activity tried to accomplish.
-Then tell them abou the statemtns and that everybody got the same thing.
+Then tell them about the statemtns and that everybody got the same thing.
 Discussion topics

 1. Why did you / didn't you think it described you well?